 This is probably the most common reason why a baby would constantly wake up at night after a peaceful time of uninterrupted sleep.

-As your infant learns how to crawl, walk, roll, sit and stand, the more likely he or she’s going to take a longer time to fall asleep as his or her body is overactive from all these developmental milestones.
+As your baby learns how to crawl, walk, roll, sit and stand, the more likely he or she’s going to take a longer time to fall asleep as his or her body is overactive from all these developmental milestones.

 Furthermore, each mental leap or cognitive burst your little one experiences means greater awareness of one’s self and independence.
 However, this often comes with the feeling of insecurity which ultimately leads to difficulties separating from a parent and a constant need for reassurance at night.